OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 ### Who can test each project to ensure it deploys correctly after the migration?

 Once the migration is complete, each team using Octopus must ensure that their deployments continue to work correctly.
-Either a member of each team using Octopus must test the migrated instance to ensure their projects work correctly, or the team performing the migration must be provided some guidance on how to test the migrated projects.
-The success of failure of these tests determines if the migration must be rolled backed or can continue.
+Either a member of each team using Octopus must test the migrated instance to ensure their projects work correctly, or the team performing the migration must be provided with guidance on how to test the migrated projects.
+The success of failure of these tests determines if the migration must be rolled back or can continue.

 ### Do you require a continuous audit history after the migration?

-The requirement to have a complete audit history available on the migrated instance will limit the migration paths you can take.
+The requirement to have a complete audit history available in the migrated instance will limit the migration paths you can take.
 For example, the [Import/Export feature](/docs/projects/export-import/index.md) does not copy audit logs from the on-premises Octopus instance to the new cloud hosted instance.

 ### How do users authenticate with Octopus?